OpenStackOnRaPi/ostackinstall/README.md

 >
 > * for education purposes, we use configurations with at least 3 RPis and a managed switch (802.1Q) in the cluster to demonstrate how VLAN-based provider networks can be used in OpenStack; this is impossible to show using AIO (all-in-one) OpenStack setups (and may be very tricky when using virtual machines as OpenStack hosts).
 But if one does not plan to deploy VLAN provider networks, unmanaged switch can be used as well.
 >
-> * in this guide, we will assume the cluster contains a TP-Link switch and a Linksys router, and we will use these names in the text; map these names to your configuration if you are using different hardware in your OpenStack data center and your local network, respectively
+> * in this guide, we will assume the cluster contains a TP-Link switch and a Linksys router, and we will use these names in the text; map these names to your configuration if you are using different hardware in your setup
 >
 > * other details that may be relevant are explained in the description that follows